awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-enable-cognito-user-pool.md

    1. Choose the pencil icon next to **OAuth Scopes**\.

    1. Type one or more full names of a scope that has been configured when the Amazon Cognito user pool was created\.
-For example, following the example given in [Create an Amazon Cognito User Pool](apigateway-create-cognito-user-pool.md),  one of the scopes is `com.hamuta.movies/drama.view`\.
+For example, following the example given in [Create an Amazon Cognito User Pool for a REST API](apigateway-create-cognito-user-pool.md),  one of the scopes is `com.hamuta.movies/drama.view`\.
 Use a single space to separate multiple scopes\.

       At runtime, the method call succeeds if any scope that's specified on the method in this step matches a scope that's claimed in the incoming token\.
 Otherwise, the call fails with a `401 Unauthorized` response\.